So, you are searching for the best printer to reel off a batch of Avery labels.

 A label maker will likely keep your ink-costs down as well, as most of them do not use ink or toner, using thermal printing technology instead.

-But when looking for the best printer for labels you really need to decide whether color and resolution are important to the sort of labels you want.
+But when looking for the best printer for label you really need to decide whether color and resolution are important to the sort of labels you want.
 A home printer will really help you produce a higher quality label.

 A 4800x1200dpi home printer is going to produce a fantastically detailed label if you are looking to put some complex graphics in your design.